|at ( view profile)|

 You would thrive working in a multi-disciplinary team and are prepared to be continuously challenged whilst contributing to help find original solutions to difficult problems and seek out new applications of mathematical analysis.

-You want to do fundamental research in an environment that offers the dynamic atmosphere of the most ambitious research organisations in the world and create innovative mathematics with a paradigm-shifting impact on global issues of which you want to be proud.
+You want to do fundamental research in an environment that offers the exciting atmosphere of the most ambitious research organisations in the world and create innovative mathematics with a paradigm-shifting impact on global issues of which you want to be able to be proud.

 You have confidence in your mathematical talent and are keen to demonstrate it to us.